-I believe anyone would agree that Italy is an amazing bucket list travel destination doesn’t matter what part of the country you visit.
-But nothing compares to the natural beauty of the Italian Coastal Towns.
-Get a cup of coffee (or an Italian latte) and sit back.
-You are about to see the top 20 Most Beautiful Coastal Towns in Italy that you would love to add to your bucket list!
+Italy is an amazing bucket list travel destination, and nothing compares to the natural beauty of the Italian Coastal Towns.
+If you have been dreaming about Italy, get a cup of coffee (or an Italian capuccino) and site back.
+You are about to see the 20 Most Beautiful Coastal Towns in Italy that will just blow your mind and make you want ot jump on the first plane to Italy!

-Home to some of the most amazing landmarks in the country, the Coastal Towns in Italy offers a perfect combination: The Mediterranean breathtaking views, dramatic cliff faces, the terraced vineyards, pristine beaches, incredible seafood, and well-preserved architecture.
+Home to some of the most amazing landmarks in the country, the Italian Coastal Towns offers a perfect combination: The Mediterranean breathtaking views, dramatic cliff faces, the terraced vineyards, pristine beaches, incredible seafood, and well-preserved architecture.

 The 20 Italian Coastal towns listed here were handpicked by professional travelers and bloggers who have personally visited and explored these incredible places.
 Pick your favorites, and if you are dreaming or planning to visit Italy, the following Italian coastal towns are a must-visit on your next vacation.